metabrainz/musicbrainz-server/HACKING-CAA.md

     $ ./admin/psql READWRITE < ./admin/sql/caa/CreateMQTriggers.sql
     $ cd -

-Install the dependancies for the CAA-indexer and create a configuration file for the CAA-indexer itself:
+Install the dependencies for the CAA-indexer and create a configuration file for the CAA-indexer itself:

     $ cpanm --installdeps --notest .